microsoft/playwright/docs/src/api/class-locatorassertions.md

 ### option: LocatorAssertions.toBeInViewport.ratio

-The minimal ratio of the element to be visible in viewport.
-Defaults to [`Number.MIN_VALUE`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MIN_VALUE).
+The minimal ratio of the element to intersect viewport.
+Element's ratio should be **strictly greater** than this number.
+Defaults to `0`.

 ### option: LocatorAssertions.toBeInViewport.timeout = %%-js-assertions-timeout-%%